top of page

 The Bible on Premarital Sex

-Let us be clear on a final point: the Bible does not equate premarital sex and casual sex.
-Nor does this section justify premarital sex.
-When the Corinthians asked Paul whether men should avoid having sex with women (see 1 Cor.
-7:1), he responded, "But since sexual immorality is occurring, each man should have sexual relations with his own wife, and each woman with her own husband" (v.
-2).
-In other words, the Corinthians assumed premarital sex in the verse.
-Believe it or not, Paul was consistent with the Law of Moses.
-Even the most casual reader of the Pentateuch (i.e., the first five books of the Bible) realizes that the Law prescribed harsh sentences for sexual immorality, including the death penalty.
-For example, the punishments for both adultery and homosexuality were capital (see Lev.
+Let us be clear on one final point: the Bible does not equate premarital or casual sex with marriage.
+This section does not justify premarital sex.
+When the Corinthians asked Paul whether men should avoid sex with women (1 Cor.
+7:1), he replied, "But since sexual immorality is occurring, each man should have sexual relations with his own wife, and each woman with her own husband" (1 Cor.
+7:2).
+In other words, Paul assumed the reality of premarital sex while remaining consistent with the Law of Moses.
+Even a casual reader of the Old Testament sees that the Law prescribed severe penalties for sexual immorality, including the death penalty for adultery and homosexuality (Lev.
 20:10, 13).
-However, God assigned a natural consequence to premarital sex rather than a punishment:
+Yet God allowed natural consequences for premarital sex rather than imposing formal punishment:

 If a man seduces a virgin who is not pledged to be married and sleeps with her, he must pay the bride-price, and she shall be his wife.
 If her father absolutely refuses to give her to him, he must still pay the bride-price for virgins (Exod.
 22:16–17).